We use cookies to track usage and preferences. You can view our cookies policy here.

 What will these mean for the cost of train tickets?

-At the moment, it’s difficult to tell what LNER ‘Simpler Fares’ could mean for the cost of travelling.
-However, this is a move towards what we call ‘demand-based pricing’.
+This is a move towards what we call ‘demand-based pricing’.
 If a train is always busy, then it can be more expensive.
 If it’s quieter, then you might find a cheaper fare.
+Based on observed behaviour so far, it is indeed possible that you could pay more for your journey.

 Under the old system, the Super Off-Peak fare was effectively a ‘cap’ on the cost of a ticket, even at the busiest times such as Sunday afternoons.
 Under the ‘Simpler Fares’, traditionally Off-Peak times that are busier are likely to become more expensive.
 As the only ‘cap’ now is the Anytime fare, this could represent a significant increase.